jhjeppe/jhjeppe/README.md

 - 👋 Hi, I’m Julius Jeppe
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Cyber
+- 🌱 I’m currently learning CyberSec, Python, JS, Bash, and Pentesting
 - 💞️ I’m looking to collaborate on Career opportunities
-- 📫 How to reach me jhjeppe@gmail.com
+- 📫 How to reach me juliuslhl1984@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: 25 years experience in management of logistics and leading teams of people.